 Bringing into play automated electron microscopy data processing for understanding nanoparticulate electrocatalysts’ structure–property relationships.

 The performance of electrocatalysts with supported nanoparticles can be improved not only by optimizing the noble-metal-based nanoparticles, but also by tailoring the support.
-Certain supports, such as ceramics, can interact with nanoparticles in ways that improve the catalytic performance, even though the support alone is not highly catalytic.
+Certain supports, such as ceramics, can interact with nanoparticles in ways that improve the catalytic performance.

-These three papers are examples of how using a titanium oxynitride support created beneficial metal–support interactions compared to the commonly used carbon support for reactions in hydrogen fuel cells and water electrolyzers.
+These three papers are examples of how using a titanium oxynitride support created beneficial metal–support interactions for reactions in hydrogen fuel cells and water electrolyzers.

 Metal–support interaction between titanium oxynitride and Pt nanoparticles enables efficient low-Pt-loaded high-performance electrodes at relevant oxygen reduction reaction conditions.